 For more information, see the Official LDS Web Site or my list of LDS Resources, including many external links and other pages of mine.
 You may also wish to examine the index to most of my pages on various topics.

-Latter-day Saint Christianity: Ten Basic Issues is an excellent online booklet that deals with some common questions and controversies about Latter-day Saint beliefs.
+Latter-day Saint Christianity: Ten Basic Issues (also see the version at Archive.org) is an excellent online booklet that deals with some common questions and controversies about Latter-day Saint beliefs.

-Barry Bickmore's Early Christianity and Mormonism is one of my favorites.
+Barry Bickmore's Early Christianity and Mormonism is one of my favorites (archived at Archive.org).
 What a great way to understand the Restoration and the Apostasy!
-And now I am pleased to report that Barry's monumental book, Restoring the Ancient Church: Joseph Smith and Early Christianity (Ben Lomond, CA: The Foundation for Apologetic Information and Research, 1999), is available online at FAIRLDS.org for free!
+Further, Barry's book, Restoring the Ancient Church: Joseph Smith and Early Christianity (Ben Lomond, CA: The Foundation for Apologetic Information and Research [now FairMormon], 1999), is available at Amazon.
+It is a useful resource exploring the evidence that key aspects of the Restored Gospel have significant connections to early Christianity.

-A rapidly growing body of valuable work is found at SHIELDS, dealing with LDS historical and intellectual issues, including good answers to some common anti-Mormon questions.
+Valuable work is also found at SHIELDS, dealing with LDS historical and intellectual issues, including good answers to some common anti-Mormon questions.

 And please don't miss Mike Ash's Mormon Fortress, a rich site loaded with great material.